Canada's Aurora Cannabis buys Mexico's Farmacias Magistrales

-Aurora Cannabis Inc. of Edmonton, Alberta, says it has signed a letter of intent to acquire all outstanding shares of Mexico's Farmacias Magistrales SA.
+Aurora Cannabis Inc. of Edmonton, Alberta, said Monday it has signed a letter of intent to acquire all outstanding shares of Mexico's Farmacias Magistrales SA.

 Farmacias Magistrales is a Mexican importer of raw materials containing THC, the active ingredient in marijuana.
 It will distribute medical cannabis products containing over 1 percent THC, apparently through health care professionals.